Varsha (Telugu actress)

-Madhavi known by her screen name Varsha is an Indian actress who works predominantly in Telugu.
+Madhavi, known by her screen name Varsha, is an Indian actress who works predominantly in Telugu.
 She is popular for playing sister roles and in supporting roles to lead actors in many of her movies.
 She has also acted in a few television serials.

 Early life and career

 Madhavi was born and brought up in Hyderabad.
 She made her on screen debut as a child artist in the movie Panjaram in the year 1997.
 After completing her education she made a come back as a character artist in 1998 with the movie Khaidi Garu.
 She appeared as one of the lead actresses in movie Nuvve Kavali opposite Tarun and was praised for her performance.
-She shared her screen with many prominent Telugu actors notably Venkatesh, Nagarjuna, Mohan Babu, Rajasekhar, Tarun, Srikanth, Pawan Kalyan, Jagapathi Babu, Ravi Teja, Jr. NTR and many other actors.